0xadri/poster-it-app/README.md

 ### 🚀 [Try It Live](http://poster-it-app.s3-website.eu-north-1.amazonaws.com/) 🚀

 App optimized for **desktop**.
-Very limited features on mobile devices.
+Limited set of features on mobile devices.

 _Credits to Discogs and Spotify for the images._